 If you are finding that your dog is acting up, being more boisterous or chewing or licking things around your home, be sure to take them on long walks to get rid of that excess energy that they are looking to burn off through their activities.

 This can also be helped by giving them a new toy or a chewable toy (see which chew toys I recommend) which can often go a long way to occupy them without them causing damage to your interior furnishings.
+There are also some fun toys I recommend that have worked really well with our own Frenchie Claude.

 Handy Hint: I don’t recommend rawhide chews as there can be a slight risk with the bones.
 To find out why I don’t recommend rawhide read this recent blog post.